 Due to Duxford’s orientation, lighting conditions are not generally favourable for photography, but improve towards the end of the afternoon.
 The distance between the crowd and the display line can also make photography a challenge.
 This, combined with the high price of entry, may lead some to consider seeking alternative viewing areas outside the airfield.
 Such activity is strongly discouraged at Duxford, with potential unofficial viewing spots being subject to police patrols.

-Duxford used to be one of Europe’s great airshow franchises, but the loss of Flying Legends and the “dumbing down” of the May airshow has seen it lose some of its magic in recent years.
-After several visits, our reviewers have all too often left feeling disappointed, either questioning the value for money offered at the IWM’s larger airshows, or bemoaning the unfortunate distance between the crowd and the display line.
+Duxford used to be one of Europe’s great airshow franchises, but the loss of Flying Legends, the “dumbing down” of the May airshow and the reorientation of the crowdline and display line has seen it lose some of its magic in recent years.
+After several visits, our reviewers have all too often left feeling disappointed, either questioning the value for money offered at the IWM’s larger airshows, or bemoaning the unfortunate distance between the crowd and the display lines.

 Having said that, it is impossible to deny that Duxford has played host to some of the greatest airshow moments of the last few years, and the exceptional value of its membership packages, for those interested in the museum’s Showcase Days, is also hard to ignore.
 For those reasons alone, Duxford is sure to remain high on many airshow enthusiasts’ hit-lists for many years to come.